nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 06 - The Auction of Souls.md

 ### Scene 1: The Descent into the Pit

 - **Key Event:** Angelica and Corinne descend to the central Auction Hall for the annual labor allocation.
-  - _Key Dialog:_ **Angelica Vance:** "Slavery just makes the collapse profitable."
+  - _Key Dialog:_ **Angelica Ward:** "Slavery just makes the collapse profitable."

 ### Scene 2: The Merchandise

 - **Key Event:** Angelica enters the restricted staging area to find Miller and other mechanics from Sector 12 being held as cargo.
-  - _Character Defining Moment:_ **Angelica Vance** — Promises to free Miller and the others, recognizing them as people, not just "scrap metal."
+  - _Character Defining Moment:_ **Angelica Ward** — Promises to free Miller and the others, recognizing them as people, not just "scrap metal."
   - _Key Dialog:_ **Miller:** "Don't waste your credits on a broken old gear like me.
 Buy the young ones."

 ### Scene 3: The Bidding War